Iberia Opportunities Fund I · Luxembourg RAIF · Spanish NPL

 RETURN ARCHITECTURE

-Capital returned in four years.
-The next two are upside.
+Capital back in year four.
+The next three are upside.

 Vega Constellation — Return Waterfall Base case LP cash flows.
 Capital called year 1, full capital returned by year 4, profit distributions years 5 to 7 to cumulative 1.85 times money multiple.
 1.85× 1.40× 1.00× 0.50× 0.00 −1.00 Year 1 reinvest Year 2 reinvest Year 3 +1.00 Year 4 +0.40 Year 5 +0.35 Year 6 +0.10 Year 7 1.85× CAPITAL CALL CUMULATIVE DISTRIBUTIONS Capital call Capital return Profit distribution Reinvestment period